Paving Over Oxfordshire

 The corn is well up now in central Illinois after a saving rain, and farm magazines are again offering advice to subscribers about how to solve the happy problem of selling another bumper crop.
 But the countryside is more than a corn factory.
 It is a place to live for something like a half-million Illinoisans, an environment, a refuge, an economic subsystem.
 It also—if one learns to read it right—is a record of geology's shaping hand on the landscape and of humans' more recent emendations.

-Clues to past cooperation are visible everywhere to the alert eye in central Illinois.
+Clues to past cooperation are visible everywhere in central Illinois to the alert eye.
 Cass County offers several examples.
-To the stranger. for instance, the Chandlerville Road which meanders along the shoulders of the bluffs overlooking the Sangamon River valley between its namesake and Beardstown is a scenic but inefficient ramble that defies sense until one recalls when the road was first laid out the valley floor often flooded when the Sangamon overflowed its banks.
+One is the Chandlerville Road which meanders along the shoulders of the bluffs overlooking the Sangamon River valley between its namesake and Beardstown.
+To the stranger. the road is a scenic but inefficient ramble that defies sense until one recalls when the road was first laid out the valley floor often flooded when the nearby Sangamon overflowed its banks.
 Today the river bottom is leveed and drained, but the road up on shoulder of the bluffs remains.

 There are many such anomalies: To the south of the Chandlerville Road the traveler encounters occasional stretches of pine forests—ecological interlopers, planted a generation ago as part of erosion control experiments.
 Roads occasionally take unfathomably circuitous routes around forests that have since been cleared.
 Houses perch on hillsides surrounded by flat, buildable land all around them, but not for the view (a common modern assumption) but because the hillsides were above the mosquitoes and miasmas that infested the lowlands before they were drained.
-Churches stand in the middle of nowhere. stranded on the countryside like some bit of flotsam after the human tide that once bore it receded to the cities.
+Churches stand in the middle of nowhere where they were within easy rides of their rural congregants, leaving the churches stranded on the countryside like some bit of flotsam after the human tide that once bore it receded to the cities.

 The countryside is forgiving of civilization's insults; as Mossman notes.
 "Human intervention has a way of being assimilated into the picture provided it is not too extensive or extreme."
 Nature compensates. and when necessary, improvises.
 Unfortunately. the changes we are making in the Illinois countryside are both extensive and extreme.
 The curse of Illinois's land is its fecundity, which has made it worth farmers' whiles to cultivate every available square yard of it until they ingeniously exhaust even its richness.